 Visit Kimmel Orchard and Vineyard, best known for apple picking and cider doughnuts.
 The store includes a wine bar for tasting the private label selections and an array of ciders, pies, salsas and other food products.

-You’ll find a great chicken salad sandwich for lunch at The Pantry of Chris’ Cuisine.
-This small diner-style restaurant is in the middle of the Nebraska City's Central Avenue, a perfect location to fuel up for antique and boutique shopping at local stores, such as The Keeping Room's two floors of home decor and gift items.
+Nebraska City's Central Avenue us a perfect location to fuel up for antique and boutique shopping at local stores, such as The Keeping Room's two floors of home decor and gift items.

 If you're traveling with kids, make a short stop at the Nebraska City Museum of Firefighting and Education Center, where children can play dress up on a 1966 American LaFrance engine.